dsmooke/readme-inception/README.md

 const writeFileAsync = util.promisify(fs.writeFile);
 ```
+7.

+## Usage
-7. Your inputs should look like this before your README is generated.
+Enter your inputs via the command-line...Your inputs should look like this in the terminal before your README is generated.
 ![view of terminal prompts](./imgs/prompts-terminal-view.png)

 Your inputs should look like this when you generate the README and it converts into markdown format.